web3/web3.js/docs/docs/guides/sign_and_send_tx/wallet_of_eth_node.md

 ---
 sidebar_position: 2
-sidebar_label: 'Unlocked account'
+sidebar_label: 'Wallet of Eth Node'
 ---

-# Using Unlocked Account
+# Using Wallet of Eth Node

-if node have unlocked account you can send transaction without signing
+If Eth node have unlocked account in its wallet you can send transaction without need of signing locally in web3.js

 ## Eth Transaction